duplaja/codeable-reviews-and-expert-profile/README.md

 * Look at some sort of local caching of images to cut down on external calls to AWS

 == Changelog ==

+= 2.2.0 =
+* Feature: Optional Local Caching of Remote Images (cache flag on reviews and expert profile image)

 = 2.1.0 and 2.1.1 =
 * Feature: GitHub Updates after this version no longer require GitHub Updater plugin